LoginRadius/docs/content/guide/emailpassword-login/index.md

 ---
-title: "Manage Email/Password Login"
+title: "Customize Email for Email/Password Login"
 tags: ["Login"]
-description: "This is a guide for managing the Email and Password login option in LoginRadius."
+description: "This is a guide for managing the email content for Email and Password login option in LoginRadius."
 ---

-# Manage Email and Password Login
+# Customize Email for Email/Password Login

 The LoginRadius Identity Platform provides Email and Password as the default registration and login option.
 This guide explains how to configure the content of emails that LoginRadius sends to your consumers using the LoginRadius Dashboard.

-Watch the video or refer to the section below for the text-based guide.
+Watch this video step by step information, or refer to the section below for the text-based guide.

 ---